nubenetes/awesome-kubernetes/docs/cheatsheets.md

 ## Kafka
 - [codingharbour.com: kafkacat cheatsheet](https://codingharbour.com/kafkacat-cheatsheet/) Kafkacat is a versatile tool for producing and consuming messages, as well as exploring the cluster and topic metadata.
 Download the 1-page cheatsheet to get the most out of this awesome CLI tool.
+- [betterprogramming.pub: 15 Kafka CLI Commands For Everyday Programming](https://betterprogramming.pub/kafka-cli-commands-1a135a4ae1bd) Demonstrating the use of the most commonly used Kafka Command Line Interface Commands

 ## Machine Learning
 - [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary)